-Several years ago, my co-worker told me about Victoria Fish and Game Protective Association’s annual open house held each year on Father’s Day at their 700 Holker Place site located on the top of the Malahat.
+Several years ago, I learned about the Victoria Fish and Game Protective Association’s annual open house held each year on Father’s Day at their 700 Holker Place site located on the top of the Malahat.
 A day of adventure is what’s in store for you when you attend the annual event known as Outdoor Discovery Day.

 The first time we went, I wasn’t entirely sure if my then 11-year old son was actually going to be able to handle any of the weapons.
 That became abundantly clear when the volunteer at the gate directed us where to park and up to the clubhouse to get registered.
 The smile on my son’s face when he realized he was not only going to be able to handle the guns, but shoot them also, was priceless.